ISC/CHM/COS/MOL/PHY 231, 232, 233, 234

-Fall of freshman year
+Fall of your first year

 The course begins with an overview of the different disciplines in the natural sciences (physics, chemistry, biology) and our strategy for providing a unified understanding of them.
 The rest of the semester is arranged around two major classes of quantitative models: dynamical and probabilistic (see below).
 The power of these models to describe key phenomena in physics, chemistry and biology will be taught.
 Through applying these models, students will learn both the most critical facts and fundamentals of these disciplines and the key unifying features that cut across them.
 In addition, students will dramatically expand their skills in solving quantitative problems.

 A key tool in quantitative problem solving is the computer.
 For the first portion of the fall semester, students will attend the regular lectures of COS 126 in parallel with the Integrated Science lectures.
 The schedule is arranged such that COS 126 fits neatly into a portion of the allotted Integrated Science time.
 The computational background built over the first ~ six weeks of COS 126 will be used throughout the Integrated Science sequence, where the utility of computers for testing our mathematical description of the world (even when we cannot find exact solutions to the relevant equations) will be repeatedly emphasized.
 Additional lectures and problem sets introducing specific computer programming concepts of special utility to emerging scientists (with a focus on computational biology) will also permeate the entire freshman year, largely in the spring semester (see below).